- Academic English Studies (ESL)

 Survey of India’s classical philosophies as well as introductions to the Vedas, the Upanishads, Carvaka, Jainism, Buddhism, and recent Indian philosophers.

-RELS 356 Gender and Buddhism
+RELS 357 Family, Gender and Religion

 SOAN 200 Ethnographic Research Methods

 Exploration of the conceptual foundations of ethnographic research methods at the intersection of sociology and anthropology.
 Engagement with ethnographic practices including participant observation, field notes, interviewing, language analysis, and writing.
 Attention to ethical

 dimensions of research.
 Consideration of the productivity and limitations of ethnographic methods in addressing diverse research topics.